jspm/jspm.org/pages/jspm-cli.md

 JSPM respects `package.json` version ranges and supports all the features of Node.js module resolution in a browser compatible way.
 It supports arbitrary module URLs and CDN providers e.g. by just adding `--provider unpkg` to the install command (or even local `node_modules` mappings via `--provider nodemodules`).

-We believe that better apps are written when there are less steps between the developer and their tools, less steps between development and production, and less steps between applications and end-users.
+Better apps are written when there are less steps between the developer and their tools, less steps between development and production, and less steps between applications and end-users.

 ## Package-Aligned Caching